darshandesai1095/taskweaver/README.md

 ```bash
 npm install taskweaver
 ```
-## Documentation
+## Getting Started

-### Example Workflows

-Here are some  examples to get started with the Workflow class:

 #### Basic Example:

-This example simulates a basic sequential workflow where tasks execution is dependent on completion of the previous tasks:
+This example simulates a basic sequential workflow where tasks execution is dependent on completion of the previous tasks.
+By default, the process will start from the task(s) which have no dependencies, in this case taskA.

 ```bash